THE SAFETY CATCH

 "The gods envy us because any moment may be our last" Achilles

-The pandemic has seen all of us recalibrate how we think about the balance between risk and tragedy in our everyday lives.
-This play takes you inside a world where this trade-off is a way of life.
-In the realm on our stage, as in Antquity, mortal risk is the price of glory, and tragedy is the often extracted toll.
+Originally written during lockdown, a time when we all recalibrated how we think about the balance between risk and tragedy in our lives, this film takes us inside a world where that trade-off is a way of life.
+In road racing, as in the legends of Antquity, mortal risk is the price of glory, and tragedy is the often extracted toll.

-For the rest of us, do the chances these racers take offend a civilised society?
-Are they a throwback to a more barbaric age?
-Or are they symbolic of something that seems dormant but remains important somewhere in our psyche?
+Some say the chances the road racers take offend a civilised society; that they are a throwback to a more barbaric age.
+But what if life is never so large as when it is lived on the edge?
 Do we still sense that life is never so vivid as when risk, mortal risk, lingers around every corner?

 Written by Nick Snow